Learning Actionable Analytics from Multiple Software Projects: Experimental Results

+Note that, we refrain from computing the correlation between $\mathit{overlap}$ and defects increased/decreased because we were interested only in the cases with large overlaps, i.e., cases where overlap $>75\%$.
+In these cases, we measure what impact the changes have on bug count.
+Correlation, we disovered, was ill-suited for this purpose because it does not distinguish between low-/high-overlaps it only measures the linearity of the relationship between overlap and defect count.
+For example, in an ideal case where every plan offered by XTREE is followed, the overlaps at 0\% --- 99\% would be zero and so would the value of correlation, but would be most misleading.

+Similar to RQ1, we compare XTREE with three other outlier statistics based planners of Alves et al., Shatnawi, and Oliveira, for the overall number of defects reduced and number of defects added.
+We prefer planners that have a large number defects reduced for higher overlap ranges are considered better.

+\fig{rq2} shows the results of planning with several planners: XTREE, Alves, Shatnawi, and Oliveira.
+Note that, similar to the previous research question, we only illustrate results for 4 projects-- Ant, Camel, Poi, and Xerces.
+A full set of results for RQ2 for all projects are available at \url{https://git.io/fjIvG}.

+We make the following observations from in our results: \be \item \textit{Defects Decreased}: \fig{rq2} \subref{fig:rq2_a} plots the number of defects \textit{removed} in files with various overlap ranges.
+It is desirable to see larger defects removed with larger overlap.
+We note that: \bi \item When compared to other planners, the number of defects removed as a result of recommendations obtained by XTREE is significantly larger.
+This trend was noted in all the projects we studied here. \item In the cases of Ant, Camel, and Xerces there are large number of defect reduced when the overlap lies between 76\% and 100\%.
+Poi is an exception-- here, we note that the largest number of defects are removed when the overlap is between 51\% and 75\%. \ei

+\item \textit{Defects Increased}: \fig{rq2} \subref{fig:rq2_b} plots the number of defects \textit{added} in files with various overlap ranges.
+It is desirable to see lower number of defects added with larger overlap.
+We note that: \bi \item When compared to other planners, the number of defects added as a result of recommendations obtained by XTREE is comparatively larger.
+This trend was noted in all the projects we studied here.
+This is to be expected since, developers actions seldom match the recommendations of these other planners.

+\item In all the cases the number of defects removed was significantly larger than the number of defects added.
+For example, in the case of Camel, 420+ defects were removed at 76\% -- 100\% overlap and about 70 defects were added (i.e., 6$\times$ more defects were removed than added).
+Likewise, in the case of Xerces, over 300 defects were removed and only about 30 defects were added (i.e., 10$\times$ more defects were removed than added). \ei \ee

+The ratio of defects removed to the number of defects added is very important to asses. \fig{rq2_1} plots this ratio at 76\% -- 100\% overlap (it applied equally for the other overlap ranges as they have far fewer defects removed and added).
+From this chart, we note that out of 18 datasets, in 14 cases XTREE lead to a significant reduction in defects.
+For example, in the case of Ivy and Log4j, there were no defects added at all.

+However, in 4 cases, there were more defects added than there were removed.
+Given the idiosyncrasies of real world projects, we do not presume that developers will always take actions as suggested by a planner.
+This may lead to defects being increased, however, based on our results we notice that this is not a common occurrence.
+In summary, our response to this research question is as follows:

-\result{In 9 out of 10 projects (14 out of 18 datasets), planning with XTREE leads to the largest number of defects reduced.
-Also, plans generated by XTREE are superior to other methods in all 10 projects.}
+\result{Plans generated by XTREE are superior to other outlier statistics based planners in all 10 projects.
+Planning with XTREE leads to the far larger number of defects reduced as opposed to defects added in 9 out of 10 projects studied here.}